 SELF-EMPLOYED, Dallas, Texas

 Combine all of your experience into one job.
 Rather than listing out each individual family that you babysat for, it's best to lump all of your babysitting experience into one big time period.
 Employers are hesitant when they see resumes of people who jump between many different jobs every couple of months, as it might be a warning sign that they can't keep a job.
-Instead of potentially being put on the spot and having to defend yourself in an interview, just present babysitting as one ongoing thing that you did over many years.
+Instead of potentially being put on the spot and having to defend yourself in an interview, just present babysitting as one ongoing job that you did over many years.

 Use a bulleted list and action verbs here to keep your resume short and engaging.
-Ideally, you want to tailor the information here so that it relates specifically to the job you're applying for.
+Ideally, you want to tailor the information so that it relates specifically to the job you're applying for.

 Babysitting might not seem like it applies to the job you're applying for at all.
 If you're applying to be a bank teller, it can be hard to relate that to your babysitting experience.
 In this case, try to focus on larger themes like responsibility.
 When in doubt, just try to list the parts of your babysitting experience that most closely match or sound most impressive.

 Are you looking for a more professional word for "babysitter" to put on your resume?
 See my article Professional Words For Babysitting for lots of suggestions.

 These are words that you use to describe your babysitting experiences to give a sense of action, as well as make your resume flow better and easier to read.

 Here are some action verbs that you might want to use as part of your babysitter resume.